-Closing the gap – 7 of the best KS1/KS2 catchup resources for when school closures end
+Closing the gap – 7 of the best KS1/KS2 catchup resources

 With primary schools closed, things like the attainment gap and the vocabulary gap will have only widened for many students, but these activities, ideas and worksheets can help learning get back on track